 Some of the software here and other places include free toolbars, changing your search engine, new web browsers, etc. They are often selected by default, either when you go to download or while you're going through the install process.
 Watch for it and be sure to remove that checkmark; you don't want it!

-One other hint: if a website with software downloads has a specialty installer (e.g. CNET), do NOT use the installer -- look for a direct link to the software you want.
-That installer often has a variety of toolbars and other malware.
+One other hint: if a website with software downloads has a specialty installer (e.g. CNET), do NOT use the installer unless you have to -- look for a direct link to the software you want.
+That installer will sometimes have a variety of toolbars and other malware.

-- OpenOffice.Org: all the most needed features of Microsoft Office for free
+- OpenOffice.Org: all the most needed features found in Microsoft Office for free

-- Microsoft Excel Viewer: When all you want to do is view a spreadsheet someone sent you
+- Microsoft Excel Viewer: When all you want to do is view an Excel spreadsheet someone sent you

 - Microsoft PowerPoint Viewer: When all you want to do is view a PowerPoint presentation someone sent you